 What Genre is Ed Sheeran?

-Ed Sheerans music straddles between pop, folk-pop, and singer-songwriter.
+Ed Sheeran’s music straddles between pop, folk-pop, soft-rock, and singer-songwriter.
 He also collaborates with artists from different genres, ranging from grime to hip-hop.

 Ed Sheeran is an enormously popular musician, having sold over 150 million records worldwide.
-He is most commonly regarded as a pop musician, and his 2016 Grammy award for Best Pop Solo Performance lends support to this interpretation of his music.
-His music straddles several different genres, which we will explain a little in this article.
+He is most commonly regarded as a pop musician, which is supported by the Grammy he received for Best Pop Solo Performance in 2016.
+His music straddles several different genres, which I will explain a little in this article.

 Pop music as a genre should be considered separate from popular music.
 While the terms pop music and popular music are often used interchangeably, popular music can encompass a variety of genres and styles.